-It’s simple: you’re afraid to sell and enrol new clients.
+It’s simple: you’re afraid to sell and enroll new clients.

 Enrolling clients is about inspiring them to take action on their dreams and their vision for their future.
 That’s it!

-If you demonstrate in your enrolment conversations that you are 100% focussed on helping your clients achieve their vision for their future, who wouldn’t want to sign up?
+If you demonstrate in your enrollment conversations that you are 100% focused on helping your clients achieve their vision for their future, who wouldn’t want to sign up?

 You ask the following questions:

 This is all about finding out exactly what it is they want to create in their life or their business (or whichever area they are coming to you for help with).
-You need to know their vision because when you make an offer, that’s what you’re going to sell them on – not your product or program, their own vision.
+You need to know their vision because when you make an offer, that’s what you’re going to sell them– not your product or program, their own vision.

 If you don’t get their whole vision of their whole life, you won’t get paid what you’re worth and you won’t accomplish their most important goals.